Lodge Road West Bromwich Town Hall tram stop

-Lodge Road, West Bromwich Town Hall tram stop is a tram stop at the western edge of West Bromwich town centre in the West Midlands, England.
-It was opened on 31 May 1999 and is situated on Midland Metro Line 1.
+Lodge Road West Bromwich Town Hall tram stop is a tram stop at the western edge of West Bromwich town centre in the West Midlands, England.
+It was opened on 31 May 1999 and is situated on West Midlands Metro Line 1.

 The stop is located in a deep cutting, and a lift has been installed to take passengers to and from street level, as well as a spiral walkway.

 In 2015/16 it was the least used stop on Line 1.

 Services

-Mondays to Fridays, Midland Metro services in each direction between Birmingham and Wolverhampton run at six to eight-minute intervals during the day, and at fifteen-minute intervals during the evenings and on Sundays.
+On Mondays to Fridays, West Midlands Metro services in each direction between Edgbaston Village and Wolverhampton St George's/Wolverhampton Station run at six to eight-minute intervals during the day, and at fifteen-minute intervals during the evenings and on Sundays.
 They run at eight minute intervals on Saturdays.